-- 9.1 If a pupil has an accident or becomes ill, and requires immediate hospital treatment, the school is responsible for either: - calling an ambulance in order of the pupil to receive treatment; or - taking the pupil to an Accident and Emergency department - and in either event immediately notifying the pupils parent/carer - 9.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives, or accompany pupil to hospital by ambulance if required. - 9.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them or remain with them until the parent/carer arrives. - 9.4 Where a pupil has to be taken to hospital by a member of staff they should be taken in a taxi and not use their own car.
+- 8.1 If a pupil has an accident or becomes ill and requires immediate hospital treatment, the school is responsible for either: - calling an ambulance in order for the pupil to receive treatment; or - taking the pupil to an Accident and Emergency department - and in either event immediately notifying the pupils parent/carer - 8.2 When an ambulance has been called, a first aider will stay with the pupil until the parent arrives, or accompany pupil to hospital by ambulance if required. - 8.3 Where it is decided that pupil should be taken to A&E Department a first aider must either accompany them or remain with them until the parent/carer arrives.

+8.4 Where a pupil has to be taken to hospital by a member of staff they should be taken in a taxi or school vehicle and not use their own car.

-10 Prescription and Non-Prescription Medication
+9 Prescription and Non-Prescription Medication